Grants awarded

 The Freedom of Information Archive at History Lab

-To provide free access to declassified government information and improve the content's discoverability
+To provide free online access to declassified government information and to make the content easier for users to find.

 $407,000